nansari-pour/gnomADextractor/README.md

 The output file will be in a tab-delimited text file, with the following columns (including header):

 Chromosome (CHROM)

 Position (POS)

 Reference allele (REF)

 Alternate allele (ALT)

-Population allele frequency (AF): *Variants with value of NA are those not found in gnomAD*
+Population allele frequency (AF): *Variants with value of NA are those absent in gnomAD*

 ## Contact